|

 adopt a cream Persian and ended up with two, Ollie and his mother, Cleo.

-human moved to be with his fiancée, so Ollie had to get used to being an
+and Ollie had to get used to being an

-only cat for the first time in his life, move to a new home and get used
+his fiancée, so Ollie also had to move to a new home and get used

 to three new humans, including two children.
 The children loved Ollie, but